solana-foundation/solana-improvement-documents/proposals/0001-simd-process.md

 propose an implementation, but not to Solana's codebase; they often require community consensus and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Solana development.
-Any meta-EIP is also considered a Process Proposals.
+Any meta-SIMD is also considered a Process Proposals.

 ## Proposal Lifecycle